-2.3.1 Masters of Science in Specialist Community Public Health Nursing (Full Time)
+2.3.1 BSc (Hons) / Graduate Diploma in Specialist Community Public Health Nursing (Full Time) (Health Visiting or School Nursing)- Full Time

-The Masters of Science (full time) comprises modular study of 180 credits at level 7.
-All modules are core to the programme, however theoretical learning and assessment is applied to the chosen named route.
-The full time Postgraduate Diploma is 120 credits at level 7 and is completed in 52 weeks of study over 45 programmed weeks (225 days) scheduled as 50% theory and 50% practice, distributed throughout the course (NMC Standard 2) .
+The BSc (Hons) is a 'top up' Honours degree and requires students to have completed 240 credits (120-level 4 and 120-level 5) as an admission requirement to the programme.
+The Graduate Diploma is an option for graduate nurses who wish to complete the SCPHN qualification at level 6.
+The BSc (Hons)/Graduate Diploma both comprise modular study of 120 credits at level 6.
+All modules are core to the programme.
+Theoretical learning and assessment within the modules are applied into the students named route.
+Both programmes are completed over 52 weeks, with 45 programmed weeks scheduled as 50% theory days and 50% practice days distributed throughout the course (NMC Standard 2).
 With the exception of 15 days wider public health experience, all practice is undertaken in the named route, i.e. either health visiting or school nursing practice.
 There is a period of 10 weeks full time consolidated practice in either health visiting or school nursing at the end of the programme in which NMC proficiencies (NMC 2004) must be successfully completed and signed off in that field of practice.
 For details of the Programme Schedule please see Appendix 1.